 Whenever I bring a new person into the room, invariably the first question I’ll get (I’m not kidding, literally 100% of the time this will be the first thing asked) is to explain these acoustic treatments on the walls.
 After completing construction of the room, I had a terrible echo in here due to sounds reverberating off the bare drywall.
 Adding carpet and furnishings helped somewhat, but these treatments greatly improved the sound quality of my audio equipment by absorbing reflections throughout the room.
 I have panels at reflection points on both side walls and the back of the room, plus bass traps in the front corners.
 I obtained these, along with extremely helpful placement advice, from GIK Acoustics.

-For seating, I chose a pair of very comfortable Lane “Rally” powered recliners purchased from Stargate Cinema.
+For seating, I chose a pair of very comfortable Lane “Rally” powered recliners.
 This theater room was designed for two people, myself and Mrs. Z. We may need more seating in the future, but we can make do with two chairs for a couple of years.